You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting

 \subsection{Removing Position Information}

-In this experiment, we evaluate the importance of placing the error-correcting prompts besides the slots errors.
-To this end, We remove the slot error position information by always position the error-correcting prompts in the front of the inputs.
-Table 5 illustrates that slot error rates rise when we remove the information regarding error locations, which underscores the advantage of highlight the probable sites of errors.
+In this experiment, we evaluate the importance of placing error-correcting prompts adjacent to the slot errors.
+To this end, we remove the slot error position information by always positioning the error-correcting prompts at the front of the inputs. \hyperref[tab:5]{Table 5} illustrates that slot error rates rise when we remove information regarding error locations, underscoring the advantage of highlighting the probable sites of errors.